ChaseLight-Smile/DatabasePapersReadingLists/README.md

     * Encapsulation of Parallehsm in the Volcano Query Procesing System <br>
     * LEO: DB2’s LEarning Optimizer <br>
 	* Neo: A Learned Query Optimizer<br>
+    * Review of Algorithms for the Join Ordering Problem in Database Query Optimization <br>

 * Recovery
     * aries: A Transaction Recovery Method Supporting Fine-Granularity Locking and Partial Rollbacks Using Write-Ahead Logging<br>